Diagnosis, Treatment, Resources

 - Make up for nutritional deficiencies such as vitamins and minerals, which make it more difficult for the person to metabolize the triggering agents;

-Support for people who suffer from environmental sensitivities
+Support for people who suffer from Multiple Chemical Sensitivities (MCS)

 A diagnosis is necessary as the first means of support.